rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Sukhdev College of Business Studies, University of Delhi.

-      An opportunity to work with stakeholders in the governance ecosystem and contribute towards improving the life of citizens, brings Bhavya to Samagra.
+      An opportunity to work with stakeholders in the governance ecosystem and contribute towards improving the life of citizens, brought him to Samagra.
       Currently, he is part of the KONNECT team in Odisha.
     image: /img/bhavya-n.jpg
     linkedInProfile: 'https://www.linkedin.com/in/bhavyanawalakha/'
     name: Bhavya Nawalakha